vecisf/SU-CompBio.github.io/_posts/2018-11-26-semmelweis-phd-position.md

 ## Transcriptional adaptation and minimal regulatory networks in cancer

-We are looking for a candidate to join the [Semmelweis University](http://semmelweis.hu/english/) [Karoly Racz School of PhD Studies](http://semmelweis.hu/phd/en/) and our new computational biology group.
+We are looking for a candidate to join the [Semmelweis University](http://semmelweis.hu/english/) [Károly Rácz School of PhD Studies](http://semmelweis.hu/phd/en/) and our new computational biology group.
 Semmelweis University is the oldest medical university in Hungary, integrating education, research and healing.
 The [1st Department of Pathology and